EMEPA to return capital credits

 They remain on the books in the member’s name until claimed.

-Will I receive a capital credit check every year?
+Will I receive a capital credit return every year?

 Possibly, but not necessarily.
-The Board of Directors must authorize a retirement before you receive a check.
+The Board of Directors must authorize a retirement before capital credits are returned.
 When considering a retirement, the Board analyzes the financial health of the Association and will not authorize a retirement if it’s not within the best financial interest of the Association and its members.